kratman/ZOModel/README.md

 time.
 This was just for fun and is not a realistic model.

 Currently, two different models are available in this repository.
-ZOModel is for small populations of humans and zombies (e.g. an infested town).
-ZOMlog is for large scale populations (e.g. countries and planets).
+ZOModel is designed for small populations of humans and zombies (e.g. an infested town).
+ZOMlog is designed for large scale populations (e.g. infested countries and planets).

 Recommended packages:
 ```